What is muscle glycogen?

 What is muscle glycogen depletion?

-A CAROL Bike intense ride kicks off two important metabolic events that carry on while you recover:
+CAROL Bike’s REHIT workout triggers 2 important metabolic events—which carry on while you recover:

-Activation of signaling pathways: Glycogen depletion triggers the release of a glycogen-bound enzyme called AMPK.
-That switches on an important signaling cascade that gets the cells more active.
+1. Activation of signaling pathways: Glycogen depletion triggers the release of a glycogen-bound enzyme called AMPK.
+This switches on an important signaling cascade where PGC-1a triggers mitochondrial biogenesis.

-Activation of transporter proteins: After CAROL Bike sprints muscle glycogen stores need to be replenished.
-That means getting glucose from the bloodstream into the muscle cell, via a transporter protein known as GLUT-4—which stays active for up to 48 hours after exercise.
-And it's great for your blood sugar levels, too.
+2. Activation of transporter proteins: After CAROL Bike sprints, muscle glycogen stores need to be replenished.
+This means getting glucose from the bloodstream into the muscle cell, via a transporter protein known as GLUT-4—which stays active for up to 48 hours after exercise.
+This is beneficial for your blood sugar levels, too.

-In short, you only need really short sprints to maximize glycogen breakdown.
-Which means simply, CAROL Bike is the quickest, most efficient way to deplete glycogen and improve your aerobic capacity.
+In short, you only need really short sprints to achieve sufficient glycogen depletion.
+Making CAROL Bike the quickest, most efficient way to improve your fitness.